Pensions Freedom – A summary of the key changes

 The best way to compare the two is to think of guidance as providing high level information, after finding out a little about your circumstances.
 In contrast, advice is a full recommendation, only made after a fact-finding process, which will include a recommendation as to which product, provider or investment is most suitable for your needs.

 Indeed, many people believe that once guidance has been given by Pensions Wise, a referral to a financial adviser will be necessary so that specific advice and technical assistance can be given.

 Change #4: Transferring Final Salary and Defined Benefit schemes

-Members of Defined Benefit and Final Salary pensions will be able to take advantage of the new rules if they transfer away from their current scheme into a personal arrangement (e.g. Personal Pension, Stakeholder Pension or Self-Invested Personal Pension).
+Members of Defined Benefit and Final Salary pensions are able to take advantage of the rules if they transfer away from their current scheme into a personal arrangement (e.g. Personal Pension, Stakeholder Pension or Self-Invested Personal Pension).